bedder/Telethreat/README.md

 Web builds of this branch can be played [here for a Unity Webplayer version](http://bedder.co.uk/games/telethreat/play), and [here for a WebGL version](http://bedder.co.uk/games/telethreat/play/WebGl).
 The WebGL one is a bit buggy, but is largely playable.

-## Future work
+## There's loads left to do..
--Removing all the bugs
+*Removing all the bugs
--Improving balancing
+*Improving balancing
--Potentially adding fog of war / a map
+*Potentially adding fog of war / a map
--Implementing different character classes and coop-mode -Improving particle system for explosions
+*Implementing different character classes and coop-mode *Improving particle system for explosions
--Add point relaxation to the Voroinoi level-generation mechanism to avoid tiny walls
+*Add point relaxation to the Voroinoi level-generation mechanism to avoid tiny walls